CASGEVY® was studied in patients with transfusion-dependent β-thalassemia1

 ††Postinfusion follow-up includes supportive care, 60-day transfusion-free period after the last supportive RBC transfusion, and the 12 months of the transfusion-free period.1

-Hb=hemoglobin; HbE=hemoglobin E; HbF=fetal hemoglobin; LVEF=left ventricular ejection fraction; MRI=magnetic resonance imaging; RBC=red blood cell; TI12=transfusion independence for 12 consecutive months; TDT=transfusion-dependent β-thalassemia; WBC=white blood cell.
+Hb=hemoglobin; HbF=fetal hemoglobin; LVEF=left ventricular ejection fraction; MRI=magnetic resonance imaging; RBC=red blood cell; TI12=transfusion independence for 12 consecutive months; TDT=transfusion-dependent β-thalassemia; WBC=white blood cell.

-Trial 3: A long-term observational study evaluating the safety and efficacy of CASGEVY for up to 15 years post infusion1,4
+Patients who complete or discontinue Trial 2 are encouraged to enroll in a long-term observational study for up to 15 years post infusion1,4

 Eligibility criteria4